-Carla Tully co-founded Earthrise Energy in 2019 to provide for a more equitable energy transition that accelerates the decarbonization of the grid while ensuring its reliability.
+Carla Tully is Co-Founder and CEO of Earthrise Energy and chair of its Board of Directors.
+Carla co-founded Earthrise Energy in 2019 to provide for a more equitable energy transition that accelerates the decarbonization of the grid while ensuring its reliability.
 She brings to her role as CEO more than 20 years of international experience in the energy industry and a strong track record of leading diverse organizations and driving business growth.

 Before founding Earthrise, Carla served as Executive Vice President & Managing Director of Renewable Energy at MAP Energy, a private equity firm with $2.4 billion in assets under management that included a renewable energy development pipeline of more than 35 GW.
 Carla managed and was responsible for scaling MAP’s renewable energy business, including raising its first all-renewable energy fund.
 She served as Chair of the new fund’s Investment Committee and portfolio company board member.